-Judge Fernando Holguin of the Central District Court of California approved a settlement of $1.85 million (about 2.35 billion won) in relation to the lawsuit filed by investors through a ruling on the 3rd local time.
+Judge Fernando Holguin of the Central District Court of California approved a settlement of $1.85 million (regarding 2.35 billion won) in relation to the lawsuit filed by investors through a ruling on the 3rd local time.
 The original agreement was made public through CD Project in December 2021, but Judge Holguin rejected the request for approval in April of last year and requested the submission of additional information.

 Investors’ cows began with a number of bugs found since the game’s release in 2020, inability to run the game, and removal of the store.
-Initially, CD Project claimed that the game could be fully played on consoles of the time, but many errors occurred and it was removed from the PlayStation Store.
+Initially, CD Project claimed that the game might be fully played on consoles of the time, but many errors occurred and it was removed from the PlayStation Store.
 A number of lawsuits were filed and the lawsuits were consolidated and dealt with in the Central District Court of California.

 CD Projekt said in April 2021 that Cyberpunk 2077 helped the company to sell 13.7 million copies, the highest ever for the company.
 It was also reported that only 30,000 copies were refunded and that the record development cost of 1.2 billion zlotys (approximately 340 billion won) was recovered only with digital pre-orders.